ibm-cloud-docs/account/iam-userid_keys.md

 **Command options**:

-NAME
+NAME (required)
-:   The name of the API key to be locked, exclusive with the UUID option.
+:   Name of the API key to be locked, exclusive with UUID.

-UUID
+UUID (required)
-:   The UUID of the API key to be locked, exclusive with the NAME option.
+:   UUID of the API key to be locked, exclusive with NAME.

 -f, --force
-:   Force lock without confirmation.
+:   Forces lock without confirmation.

-**Examples**:
+**Example**:

-Lock the API key named `test-api-key`:
+Lock API key `test-api-key`

 ```bash
 ibmcloud iam api-key-lock test-api-key